Perion Network (PERI) Set to Announce Quarterly Earnings on Tuesday

-Perion Network (NASDAQ:PERI) will be posting its quarterly earnings results before the market opens on Tuesday, August 3rd.
-Analysts expect Perion Network to post earnings of $0.08 per share for the quarter.
-Perion Network has set its FY 2021 guidance at – EPS.Individual interested in registering for the company’s earnings conference call can do so using this link.
+Perion Network (NASDAQ:PERI) is scheduled to be announcing its earnings results before the market opens on Tuesday, August 3rd.
+Analysts expect the company to announce earnings of $0.08 per share for the quarter.
+Perion Network has set its FY 2021 guidance at – EPS.Investors that wish to listen to the company’s conference call can do so using this link.

-Perion Network (NASDAQ:PERI) last announced its quarterly earnings data on Tuesday, May 4th.
-The technology company reported $0.09 earnings per share for the quarter, topping the consensus estimate of $0.03 by $0.06.
-Perion Network had a return on equity of 8.03% and a net margin of 3.47%.
-The business had revenue of $89.82 million during the quarter, compared to the consensus estimate of $85.93 million.
+Perion Network (NASDAQ:PERI) last announced its quarterly earnings results on Tuesday, May 4th.
+The technology company reported $0.09 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.03 by $0.06.
+The business had revenue of $89.82 million for the quarter, compared to analyst estimates of $85.93 million.
+Perion Network had a net margin of 3.47% and a return on equity of 8.03%.
 On average, analysts expect Perion Network to post $1 EPS for the current fiscal year and $1 EPS for the next fiscal year.

 About Perion Network